opensearch-project/project-website/_posts/2026-02-28-opensearch-agent-health.md

 Agent Health runs locally on your machine, providing both a web UI (`localhost:4001`) and a headless CLI to support AI agent developers and ML engineers through the full development cycle of building, observing, and continuously improving their agents.

-- **Via CLI**: Define benchmarks in JSON, run evaluations from the command line, and integrate results into CI/CD pipelines for automated quality gating.
+- **Using CLI**: Define benchmarks in JSON, run evaluations from the command line, and integrate results into CI/CD pipelines for automated quality gating.
-- **Via web UI**: Explore results visually, design golden datasets, perform A/B testing across configurations, and export findings for reports or further analysis.
+- **Using web UI**: Explore results visually, design golden datasets, perform A/B testing across configurations, and export findings for reports or further analysis.

 ### Try it yourself